Table of Contents

 What is Pattern Making?

 Pattern making is a technical method.
-It involves creating garment patterns on paper first.
-These patterns are then used to cut fabric and stitch the garment.
+This is primarily about the development of clothing styles on paper.
+These styles are then used to cut the fabric and stitch the garment.

-It requires measurements and accuracy.
-Designers follow a structured process.
-Pattern making is commonly used in mass production and everyday clothing.
+It requires measurement and accuracy.
+Designers sfollows a structured process.
+Patterns are often used in mass production and casual clothing.

 Advantages of Pattern Making